danielsobrado/spring-cloud-kafka-microservices/README.md

 * Use [Jib](https://snyk.io/blog/building-java-container-images-using-jib/) to containerize the Java microservices.
 * Implement High Availability and Scalability by using Docker Swarm or Kubernetes
 * [Rate limiter using Redis](https://spring.io/blog/2021/04/05/api-rate-limiting-with-spring-cloud-gateway), to avoid DDoS or to implement quotas.
+* Remove Ribbon: Spring Cloud Netflix Ribbon has been deprecated.
+Spring Cloud LoadBalancer is the suggested alternative.
+* Complete reactive services.

 ## Notes